MSIA/2020-msia423-ganguly-got/README.md

 		- Set  `MYSQL_HOST` to be 3306
 		- Set `DATABASE_NAME` to be the desired name for the database

-Again all the details are given default values which can be left unchanged.
+Again all the variables are given default values which can be left unchanged.

  - Set the environment variables in your ~/.bashrc,